O’Reilly Style Guide and Word List

 back to top

-Use Chicago Manual of Style, 17th Edition for anything not mentioned here.
+Use Chicago Manual of Style, 18th edition for anything not mentioned here.

 Bulleted lists on the back cover should begin with a capitalized word and end with no punctuation.
 Even if the list item is a complete sentence, it will not take a period.